stfc/cloud-deployed-apps/docs/deploying-apps.md

     - NOTE: this `valuesFile` parameter is NON-OPTIONAL - you must provide a file, even if its blank

+> [!NOTE]
-NOTE: remember to encase any cluster-specific values for the chart in the sub-chart name to which they apply.
+> Remember to encase any cluster-specific values for the chart in the sub-chart name to which they apply.
 E.g. for argo-cd values - they should be defined like:

 ```
 argo-cd:
    val1: foo
    val2: bar
 ```

-because `argo-cd` is the name of the subchart that installs argocd
+This is because `argo-cd` is the name of the subchart that installs argocd

 3. Commit and make a PR